gadhra/career/README.md

 * Wrote technical specs based off of non-technical project documents for offshore team to use.
 Created and implemented new data model and object models for entirety of organization.
 * Interfaced with all clients with technical questions and requirements, created a project plan for Engineering team to use, and worked with frequently shifting deadlines and priorities to deliver on-time, best of class applications.

-## Village Voice Media
-* Senior Web Developer in 3-man team.
-During my time there, the Village Voice website increased its traffic to 6 million visitors/month, and was nominated for its first Webby Award.
-* Built full "adult" website for Village Voice including events calendar, image/photo upload and sizing classes, RSS syndication, and login
-* Took over as Executive Manager for Technical Support for the annual Pazz & Jop music critics poll for both 2005 and 2006.
-This poll was the largest of its kind, allowing for free-form data entry by critics voting for their favorite albums.
-Rebuilt entire system to allow for greater management, flexibility, and stability.
-Developed and implemented cron-based soundex and metaphonic matching of title/artist/label names entered by critics, AJAX interfaces for administrators to perform on-the-fly matching of critic entries with existing albums in database, "sanity checking" to backend processes (bringing error rate of entries to zero), and "advanced" searching to augment existing GSA integration.
-* Heavy re-configuration and integration of SugarCRM (an Open Source CRM tool similar to SalesForce) into existing corporate structure.
-Rewrite was entirely in OO PHP and JSON.
-* After failure of sync'ing between different web servers, wrote Python-based tools to send failure and usage alerts to management.
-* Part of two-man team that added photo gallery functionality on villagevoice.com website.
-* Configured headers in villagevoice.com website to obtain low-hanging fruit for SEO.
-Configured GSA and modified XSLT for displaying Village Voice search data.
-Three months after configuration was completed, saw a consistent increase in web traffic by 25%
-* Introduced concept of Podcasting to organization.
-Recorded two podcasts a week (Michael Musto, Robert Christgau) using SoundForge and Audacity.
-At the time, the podcasts generated roughly 10% of the traffic to villagevoice.com